 Respondents were asked to select the factor most likely to impact the stock market in the next three months.
-International affairs was again the most-watched factor this month, but its response rate showed the largest m-m decline of all the factors at 9.8ppt.
-We think that this reflects some easing in the situation in Ukraine, where tensions had been running high in March.
-In contrast, domestic corporate earnings saw the largest rise in response rate among all the factors, of 4.3ppt m-m, in the run-up to the 14/3 results reporting season.
+International affairs was again the most-watched factor, with its response rate showing a small m-m increase of 1.0ppt.
+The largest rise was for domestic politics at 2.8ppt.
+Interest in other factors declined m-m as a whole.